subzeroid/instagrapi/docs/usage-guide/story.md

 * `links`, `hashtags`, `locations`, `stickers`, `medias`, and `polls` are all part of the story sticker payload.
 * Link stickers are supported through `StoryLink`; this is no longer the old Instagram "swipe up" flow.
 * For story uploads, use a 9:16 asset or build one with `StoryBuilder`.
+* Anonymous public story fetch is not guaranteed.
+If the public/web story path fails, reliable story retrieval usually requires an authenticated session.

 Examples: